Facebook Pixel

 00:00 00:00

-Review and commentary on research comparing the effects of squat depth on hypertrophy, strength, and performance.
+Review and commentary on the research comparing the effects of squat depth on hypertrophy, strength, and power.

 by Dr. Brent Brookbush DPT, PT, MS, CPT, HMS, IMT